NorvenskyFranco/OneCodeCamp/Day 2 - Git and GitHub/readme.md

 git init

 ## Checking Status of Repository
-git status
-git add .
-git commit -m "initial commit"
+git status                          "To check the status" git add .
+"To add all the file that has been modified to staging area" git add file_path                   "To add a specific file to staging area" git commit -m "initial commit"

 ## Checking commits
 git log
 git log --oneline

+# Branching

+git branch -a                    "To check current branch" git branch branch_name           "To create a branch" git checkout branch_name         "To switch branch" git merge branch_name            "To merge the branch"